dhia619/dhia619/README.md

 # Hi there, I'm Mohamed Dhia Bouali! 👋

-I'm a passionate Data Science student specializing in Big Data and Data Analytics.
+I'm a passionate Computer Science student specializing in Big Data and Data Analytics.
 I'm eager to explore the realms of data to unlock insights and drive innovation.
 Here's a bit about me:

 ---